-Licensee assigns or otherwise waives all Intellectual Property Rights relating to that submission.
+Licensee assigns or otherwise waives all Intellectual Property Rights relating to support requests and feedback.
 If DUG, in its exclusive discretion, acts on that feedback, Licensee will not become the owner of or acquire any rights to the Software.
-Upon request, Licensee must execute any documents required by DUG to confirm its ownership of any such intellectual property rights.
+Upon request, Licensee must execute any documents required by DUG to confirm its ownership of any such Intellectual Property Rights.

 DUG warrants that the Software has been developed in good faith and with reasonable professional skill.
 To the maximum extent permitted by law:

 DUG does not warrant that Data will be properly and accurately processed by the Software, or that any data, information or calculations made by the Software will be accurate, complete or error free.
-Licensee may make no Claim against DUG for any loss relating to these matters or any Data being corrupted or lost.
+Licensee may make no Claim against DUG for any loss relating to these matters or any Data being corrupted or lost, whether this occurs as a result of the Licensee’s use of the Software or not.
 It is the Licensee’s exclusive responsibility to make backups and protect the integrity of all Data.

 Licensee shall at all times exercise its own skill and judgment in its use of the Software, and be solely liable for all opinions, recommendations, forecasts, or comments made or resulting actions taken.